 - If you must refer to transition or the time before transition, then refer to transition and the time before transition, never “when you were…”.

 If anything, you might say, “When I thought you were a man“.
 I may have presented myself differently, but the only person confused about gender was you.

 - Trans women are female.
 Trans men are male.
 People who are not trans are cis people.

 Again and again: if you must refer to the fact that someone is not trans, then describe them as cis: cis women, cis men, cis people.

-- Non-binary people are a minority among both the cis and trans population.
+- Non-binary people are among both the cis and trans population.
 (NB people, or enbies)

 I identify within the gender binary.
 Most trans people identify within the binary (either as men or as women).
 Non-binary people (enbies) are part of the wider Trans* umbrella, but they are often cissexual, rather than transsexual: their physical (primary and secondary) sexual characteristics have not changed, though they may have been through a social transition.
 Since I am not an enby, I can’t speak for them, but trans people and enbies often have similar social experiences, and some enbies are also trans people with similar physical/medical struggles.
 Some enbies take HRT, and some seek various surgeries as applicable to their needs.

 Point of clarification: Neither sex nor gender changes during any surgery.

 “Sex change” or “gender reassignment” are just synonyms—you don’t improve phrases like “the blacks” by inserting synonyms for black (…”negro”, anyone?
 BAD plan).
 When you say “sex change” to refer to genital reconstruction, you imply that genitals define sex.